aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 		- describe features, and
 		- outline a development schedule for your application.

-		Note that this README is NOT the same as the Production README that lives at the project's root directory.
+		**Note:** this README is NOT the same as the Production README that lives at the project's root directory.

 	0. The following files, which should be linked to in the Development README: